-- The container can be kept at the room temperature for about two days till germination occurs.
+- The container can be kept at room temperature for about two days until germination occurs.
 Then choose a sunny spot to place the plant, where it receives a good amount of sunlight for at least 3-4 hours in a day.

 - Sprinkle a little water over the growing greens, twice a day.
 In 3-4 days time, you will observe small leaves growing over the soil with little shoots at the bottom.

 - After a week, you will be thrilled to see your container full of healthy Microgreens.
 Once the plants are 2-3 inches taller, they are ready to be harvested.
 You can wait a little longer as well if you prefer taller shoots.